karanshgl/website-blocker/README.md

 # website-blocker
 A python script to block websites for a certain time in a day.
+Add the websites you want to block in the website_list list.

 Run this script in windows/mac/ubuntu as admin (use sudo in linux/mac).